March Property Tax Deadlines by State: What's Due This Month

 What to Do in March?

 County assessor offices and review boards get swamped in March.
-Phone hold times increase.
-Websites slow down.
+Phone hold times increase, websites slow down, and appeal forms can run out.
+It's important not to wait until the last possible day to file.